dmarshNAIT/dmarshNAIT.github.io/CPSC1012_objects.markdown

 Classes define a type, objects model a thing.

-Objects are individual instances of a class.
+Objects are individual **instances** of a class.

 For example, we might define a class called `Dog`.
 Every dog will share characteristics (age, breed, colour, etc).
-Each individual dog (my dog, your dog) is an instance of the class `Dog`, and is therefore an object.
+Each individual dog (my dog, your dog, that dog over there) is an instance of the class `Dog`, and is therefore an **object**.

 ## Defining a Class
-When you define a class, you describe the **characteristics** of its objects, using member variables or fields.
+When you define a class, you describe the **characteristics** of its objects, using member variables, also called instance fields.
 ```csharp
 class Dog {
     // instance fields, specific to an instance of this class: